The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 The governor said to him, “Be ashamed of yourself!
 For you are a man of high birth and dignity!”
 ‘Abd al-Masih replied, “Shame from Christ my God is more compelling than shame from you!
 Do what you like.”

 And [the governor] sought [people] to bear witness against him, and a group of people bore witness to what they did not know.
-Then he imprisoned him for three days.
-After that he brought him out and offered him Islam, but [‘Abd al-Masih] did not accept it from him, and [his] response offended [the governor’s] hearing.
-At that he went into a rage, and ordered that he be beheaded.
-And indeed they carried it out.
+He then imprisoned him for three days.
+After that, he brought him out and offered him Islam, but [‘Abd al-Masih] did not accept it from him, and [his] response offended [the governor’s] hearing.
+At that, he went into a rage and ordered that he be beheaded.
+And indeed, they carried it out.
 Then [the governor] ordered that [his body] be concealed from the Christians and burned.
 So they carried it until they reached a well at Balighah, which had been laid waste.
 They threw his body into it, cast upon it great quantities of wood, and kindled a fire in it so that the wood was consumed.
 They set a guard over it so that the Christians would not steal [his remains].

 When nine months had passed, monks from Mount Sinai came out and talked with groups of the people of al-Ramlah concerning him.
 [The people of al-Ramlah] were extremely anxious about this, fearing both the sultan and the depth of the well (because it was about thirty fathoms deep).
 But ten strong young men decided to run the risk [of recovering the body].
 They prepared rope and a large basket, went to the lower Church, and spent the night there until the people were sleeping.
 Then they took candles and fire and departed, and with them the monks.
-They tied one monk with the basket at the end of the rope, and lowered him [into the well], fire and candles in his hand.
-When he reached the bottom he lit the candles and searched, to the depth of his knee, the ashes from the wood that they had cast upon him.
+They tied one monk with the basket at the end of the rope and lowered him [into the well], fire and candles in his hand.
+When he reached the bottom, he lit the candles and searched, to the depth of his knee, through the ashes from the wood that they had cast upon him.
 The first thing that appeared of [‘Abd al-Masih] was his skull, which shone like snow.
-Then he brought out the rest of his body: the fire had not burned it, and had not caused it any damage at all.
+Then he brought out the rest of his body that the fire had not burned nor caused any damage at all.
 [The monk] rejoiced exceedingly at that, and great was his wonder.
 He took one of his arms and hid it, and likewise took some of his bones, then put the rest into the basket and called to them to pull it up.

 When they had pulled it up, all those who were above snatched at [his remains] and fled to the lower Church.
 Three of them remained behind, and brought up the monk.
 When they had brought him up, they went to Saint Cyriacus and found [their companions] wrangling over [the remains].
 The monk who had been below continually resisted them until he was able to take his head, and they left him the arm that he had taken in the well.
 Then they buried [‘Abd al-Masih] in the diaconicon, except for the forearm and thigh, which they held back in order to bring [the martyr] out to the people that they might receive a blessing through him.
 And the monks departed for the Mount with his head, and there they celebrated his feast.

 His martyrdom was on the ninth day of March.
-Therefore let us sing praise to the Father and the Son and the Holy Ghost, to the ages of ages.
+Therefore, let us sing praise to the Father and the Son and the Holy Ghost unto the ages of ages.
 Amen.

-Saint Catherine’s Monastery, Seat of the Arcbishopric of Mount Sinai
+Saint Catherine’s Monastery, Seat of the Archbishopric of Mount Sinai

 The Life of Saint Qays is like that of many others.
 He was born a Christian but fell into apostasy, engaging with many sins until his sudden repentance and call to monastic life.
-His life is very similar to Saint Nicodemus the Albanian, who was also a Muslim revert to Christianity turned monk turned martyr.
-Saint Qays is also unique but brief look into Christianity in Southern Arabia, for we only know fragments of that realm preserved in the lives of Saint Gregory of Omirits, Saint Elesbaan of Ethiopia, and the Holy Martyr Arethas.
+His life is very similar to Saint Nicodemus the Albanian who was also a Muslim who reverted to Christianity, became a monk, and was martyred.
+Saint Qays is also a unique but brief look into Christianity in Southern Arabia, for we only know fragments of that realm preserved in the lives of Saint Gregory of Omirits, Saint Elesbaan of Ethiopia, and the Holy Martyr Arethas.

 I published this story to make it further known.
 We should get to know our lesser known Saints in order to have another intercessor in Heaven.